A hometown newspaper with a local office, local owners & lots of local news

 "Lauri is a very thorough and thoughtful prosecutor, making sure everyone is doing their part," Grunseth said.

 Ketola called First Witness "an absolute gift" in the protection of children.
-Instead of hauling victims around to meet child protection workers, investigators and attorneys for multiple interviews that risk retraumatizing victims over and over, the families meet at First Witness for a single forensic interview that's used to make charging decisions and provide evidence for court.
+Instead of hauling victims around to meet child protection workers, investigators and attorneys for multiple interviews that risk retraumatizing victims over and over, the families meet at First Witness for a forensic interview that's used to make charging decisions and provide evidence for court.

 "We have the good fortune of having a national child advocacy center in our backyard," Ketola said.